Course Syllabus

 Approach to Teaching

 The methods used to cover class materials include lectures, videos, discussions, individual and group presentations, guest lectures, and field trips.
 Periodically we will split up into smaller groups to review and analyze the material more thoroughly.
-The course will have several out-of-the-class-room sessions on location to experience the different facets of food first hand.
+The course will have out-of-the-class-room sessions on location to experience the different facets of food first hand.
 Students are expected to be able to find and be at the external locations on time.
 The external locations will not be far from DIS's location and maps and addresses will be given in advance.
 Office hours are held after class or by appointment.

 Expectations of the Students